payam-mokhtarian/graph-exploration-with-neo4j/README.md

 ## Tabular to Graph Data Modelling

-The firt step prior to create an ingestion pipeline is to understand data model and relationships.
-Using the structure and accossation in tabular datasets, we can start creating a visual data model.
+The first step prior to create an ingestion pipeline is to understand data model and relationships.
+Using the structure and association in tabular datasets, we can start creating a visual data model.
 To create a visual data model, we used [arrows.app](https://arrows.app/).
 Below is the visual representation of the graph with it's nodes, relationships, and their properties:

 ![Graph Data Model](./data_model/graph_explorer.png)